vadimonus/moodle-local_quickrenamequestioncategories/README.md

 Usage
 -----
 Question bank navigation node will be extended with "Quick categories rename" item.
 You will be able to rename all categories in one form.
-This can be useful when working with large question banks together witn local_resortquestioncategory and local_renumberquestioncategory plugins.
+This can be useful when working with large question banks together with qbank_resortcategory and qbank_renumbercategory plugins.

 Author
 ------